Table of Contents

 What Is the Bank Secrecy Act (BSA)

-- Maintain records of all financial transactions and cash purchases of negotiable instruments.
+- Maintaining records: This includes all financial transactions and cash purchases of financial instruments.

-- File reports of cash transactions that exceed $10,000 in a single day or of suspicious activity.
+- Filing reports: Reports are required for cash transactions exceeding $10,000 in a single day or for suspicious activity that might indicate potential criminal activity.

-- Monitor and report structuring, which is the act of breaking down large transactions into smaller ones to avoid reporting requirements.
+- Monitoring and reporting structuring: This refers to the practice of breaking down large transactions into smaller ones to avoid triggering reporting thresholds.
+The BSA requires institutions to monitor for and report structuring activity.

 The Bank Secrecy Act (BSA) was established in 1970 with the primary goal of fighting money laundering, also known as anti-money laundering (AML) policies.
 This legislation was one of the earliest attempts to combat the movement of illegal funds within the financial system.
 As terrorism financing is also a product of money laundering, the BSA policies simultaneously target terrorism funding.
 Criminals were using the banking system to launder money, fund terrorism, and acquire weapons of mass destruction, hence the need for the BSA.